yuyuu-8/lab1-color-model/README.md

-Stepuk Anastasiya, group 9, 10 variant (CMYK ↔ LAB ↔ RGB)
+# Stepuk Anastasiya, group 9, 10 variant (CMYK ↔ LAB ↔ RGB)

-sliders for each component of each model for smooth color changes, input fields for the numerical value of each component (within the acceptable values) if value of any model component is out of range the corresponding message is shown up
+Sliders for each component of each model for smooth color changes, input fields for the numerical value of each component (within the acceptable values)
+If value of any model component is out of range the corresponding message is shown up

-to run the app: install all the files and run "npm start" in cmd
+## **_To run the app:_** install all the files and run "npm start" in cmd

 # Getting Started with Create React App